exonum/exonum-doc/src/get-started/create-service.md

 Minimal blockchain is ready.
 To work with our blocks we have to create a node which maintains a database, writes new blocks and provides REST API to interact with the blockchain.
 Every node needs public and private keys.
-We'll create a temporary pair, but for ordinary use you should use the same keys and it's better to keep them in files.
+We'll create a temporary pair, but for ordinary use you should use the keys from node configuration file.

 If you want to generate new keypair, you can call `exonum::crypto::gen_keypair()` method to take random pair of keys.